 From LIGO's observation of gravitational waves to timing experiments, laser systems are critical to modern precision measurement.
-Currently, LIGO utilizes a 1064 nm laser in a Fabry-Perot Michelson interferometer to measure the perturbations to lengths resulting from a passing gravitational wave[1][2].
-However, the exceedingly small amplitude of these perturbations requires an exceedingly careful attention to sources of noise in the detectors, even after scaling the interferometer up to $4 \,\mathrm{km}$.
+Currently, LIGO utilizes a 1064 nm laser in a Fabry-Perot Michelson interferometer to measure the perturbations to lengths resulting from a passing gravitational wave 1 [2].
+However, the exceedingly small amplitude of these perturbations requires exceedingly careful attention to sources of noise in the detectors, even after scaling the interferometer up to 4 km.
 A substantial component of LIGO's current noise budget is the thermal noise of the fused silica 'test masses' (mirrors)^[2].
-To reduce the contribution of thermal noise in the detector, a shift to cryogenic optics after the O5 observing run has been proposed in the LIGO Voyager upgrade to the LIGO Hanford and Livingston Observatories 3.
-Additionally, KAGRA and proposed 3rd Generation Observatories such as the Einstein Telescope and advanced models of LIGO Cosmic Explorer are designed using cryogenic optics for the reduction in thermal noise^[2].
-Unfortunately, the transition to cryogenic optics requires modifications to a number of existing design choices.
+To reduce the contribution of thermal noise in the detector, a shift to cryogenic optics after the O5 observing run has been proposed in the LIGO Voyager upgrade to the LIGO Hanford and Livingston Observatories3.
+Additionally, KAGRA and proposed 3rd Generation Observatories such as the Einstein Telescope and advanced models of LIGO Cosmic Explorer incorporate cryogenic optics for the reduction in thermal noise^[2].
+Unfortunately, the transition to cryogenic optics requires modifications to several existing design choices.
 The fused silica currently used as the test mass substrate is incompatible with the cryogenic system, requiring a transition to another substrate.
 KAGRA uses saphire as its substrate, but the favored substrate is crystalline silicon.
-Crystalline silicon has favorable thermal characteristics, but is unusably absorbant to light at $1 \,\mu m$, requiring a transition to $1.5 \,\mu m$ - $2 \,\mu m$ lasers^[2].
-For Voyager, the primary contender is 2050 nm^[4].
+Crystalline silicon has favorable thermal characteristics, but is unusably absorbant to light at 1 μ m, requiring a transition to 1.5 μ m-2 μ m lasers[2].
+For Voyager, the primary contender is $2050 \,\mathrm{nm}[4]$.

-The 2 μm laser is additionally of interest to LIDAR and carbon dioxide measurements for its transparancy in atmosphere while being absorbed by carbon dioxide[5][6].
+The 2 μm laser is additionally of interest to LIDAR and carbon dioxide measurements for its transparency in air and absorption by carbon dioxide[5][6].
 However, the state of technology at the 2 μm wavelength is notably behind that which has been developed at 1064 nm[2].
 Particularly for the precision of interferometric measurements, the lasers must have narrow linewidths (range of light frequencies output) to reduce noise coming from other wavelengths.
 Current 2050nm lasers reach linewidths around 50kHz at low power, with more powerful lasers demonstrating much broader linewidths[4].
 To achieve narrower linewidths suitable for more precise measurements, the laser phase noise must be reduced using a control circuit.
-A common method involves selecting out the primary frequency using a resonant cavity, and returning a control feedback loop to the laser source to lock the laser to the resonant mode of the cavity.
-Under the right circumstances, this can achieve linewidths less than a millihertz in the optical range, yet requires costly precision optics[7].
-In the 2018 LIGO SURF Program, Vinicius Wagner demonstrated this approach during to phase noise reduction at $2 \,\mu m$ [8]
+A common method involves selecting out the primary frequency using a resonant cavity and returning a control feedback loop to the laser source to lock the laser to the resonant mode of the cavity.
+Under the right circumstances, this can achieve linewidths less than a millihertz in the optical range, yet requires costly precision optics and cannot operate at high frequencies where the control delay exceeds the correlation time of the noise[7].
+In the 2018 LIGO SURF Program, Vinicius Wagner demonstrated this approach to phase noise reduction at 2 μm[8].

 This experiment serves to investigate an alternate method of phase noise reduction, feedforward.
-In this mode, The phase noise is measured in real time on a sample of the beam using an interferometer and a correction term is calculated while the bulk laser is propagating through a delay line.
+In this mode, the phase noise is measured in real-time on a sample of the beam using an interferometer, and a correction term is calculated while the bulk laser is propagating through a delay line.
 Then, the adjustment is applied to the bulk laser following the delay line to correct for the measured phase noise.
 This approach has the benefit of being able to directly respond to the deviations in phase, while having the drawback of a more open control system, making the system more vulnerable to drifts in component gain.
+The direct response decreases the latency from measurement to actuation with respect to the signal, allowing for performance at frequencies outside the capacity of typical feedback systems, into the MHz range.